XkJeCH/XkJeCH/README.md

-Hi 👋 My name is Chanin Butrod
+Hi 👋
 ==============================
-Now, I'm a student at KhonKaen University, College of Computing, B.A.Information Technology, Track of Network Systems, Information Security, and Internet of Things (IoT).
+My name is Chanin Butrod.Now, I'm a student at KhonKaen University, College of Computing, B.A.Information Technology, Track of Network Systems, Information Security, and Internet of Things (IoT).
 I'm currently learning about Network System & Cybey Security.
 I’m interested in Network & Cyber Security.

 * 🌍  I'm based in Khonkaen, Thailand